davidfig93/OfficeHours/README.md

 ### Admin

-When logged in as admin user, youa re directed to the admin page.
+When logged in as admin user, you are directed to the admin page.
 The page includes a series of fields to fill out to add visitors to the queues.
 The page also includes all of the current staff members in the database with the ability to show them or hide them from the display view.
 The admin page also includes a full view of all of the staff members lists and the ability to check them off the lists.

 ### Staff